kentik/ktranslate/README.md

 Listen for a feed of data to or from Kentik and pass on in a common form.
 Supports rollups and filtering as well.

-Input format: kflow\
+Input format: kflow, snmp\
-Output formats: json, avro, ipfix, prometheus\
+Output formats: json, avro, ipfix, prometheus, netflow\
-Output destinations: stdout, file, New Relic, Splunk, Elastic, Prometheus, Kafka, Kentik
+Output destinations: stdout, file, network, New Relic, Splunk, Elastic, Prometheus, Kafka, Kentik

 Run with: